Apologies, but no results were found.

 ENGR 538 Rock Engineering

 ENGR 598 Blasting and Explosives

 Dr. Tannant joined the School of Engineering at UBC in 2008.
-At UBC, he has served as the Acting Associate Dean and the Associate Director for Undergraduate Studies in the School of Engineering and Dean pro tem for the College of Graduate Studies.
+At UBC, he has served as the Acting Associate Dean, Civil Program Chair, and the Associate Director for Undergraduate Studies in the School of Engineering as well as Dean pro tem for the College of Graduate Studies.

 From 1998 to 2008, Dr. Tannant was a Professor in the Department of Civil and Environmental Engineering at the University of Alberta where he served as the Director of the School of Mining and Petroleum Engineering.
 From 1989 to 1998, he was a Senior Research Engineer at the Geomechanics Research Centre, Laurentian University and was also an adjunct professor to the School of Engineering at Laurentian University.

 Dr. Tannant is a registered professional engineer in British Columbia and a member of the following professional organizations: CARMA, CDA, CGS, CIM, EIC, IAEG, and ISRM.

 Ph.D. – Civil (Geotechnical) Engineering (University of Alberta)